 We sing most types of choral music, and have occasionally dipped our toes into both jazz and folk repertoire.
-Details of our next concert are on the right.
 Visit our repertoire page for information about previous events.

 Membership is open to anyone with a good voice and some knowledge of musical notation.
 Singing with us is a stimulating and enjoyable experience.
 Since we are a small choir, your voice matters.
 And since we're directed by outstanding professional conductor/composer Huw Morgan, singing with the Hanover Choir is exciting, challenging and rewarding.